devvlara/portfolio/README.md

 ### Zillow Data Pull and Clean  |  [Houses Sold](./Data%20Cleaning/Clean_Sold_Listings.ipynb)  |  [Houses Listed For Sale](./Data%20Cleaning/lean_For_Sale_Listings.ipynb)   |  [Data Exploration](./Zillow%20Data/Data%20Cleaning%20and%20Exploration/Data_Exploration.ipynb)

   #### Objectives:
-  - This project aims to process and analyze real estate listings to provide insights into market trends and property values.
-It focuses on identifying patterns and factors influencing the real estate market, supporting decision-making for various stakeholders.
+  - This project aims to process and analyze real estate listings of of Zillow to provide insights into market trends and property values.
+It focuses on identifying patterns and factors influencing the real estate market, supporting decision-making for various stakeholders

-  #### Tools and Methodologies
+  #### Tools and Methodologies:
+  - **Web Scraping and API Usage:** Utilize Python's `requests` library to fetch data from APIs, ensuring access to current real estate data from sources like Zillow.
-- **Python & Pandas:** Used for data cleaning and analysis, handling tasks such as removing duplicates, managing missing values, and converting data types.
+  - **Python & Pandas:** Employ for data cleaning and analysis, including tasks like removing duplicates, managing missing values, and converting data types.
-- **Data Analysis:** Involves calculating key metrics like average prices and analyzing market behaviors to understand property valuation dynamics.
+  - **Data Analysis:** Calculate key metrics such as average prices and analyze market behaviors to understand property valuation dynamics.
-- **Visualization:** Creates informative charts using Python libraries to visually represent market trends and data insights.
+  - **Visualization:** Use Python libraries to create informative charts that visually represent market trends and data insights.